 COVID-19 housing and homelessness update

-Keeping you informed about our available services and how we're working to protect you.
+Keeping you informed about our available services.

 Homelessness services are available to all individuals who present a need.
 Our services have been deemed essential by the Ontario Government and will continue to operate.

 Screenings at all our services are in place to ensure that suspected COVID-19 cases can be redirected to Peel Public Health for investigation and direction.

 Our isolation program is available to anyone who is homeless and needs to self-isolate, including anyone who presents at a hospital or COVID-19 Assessment Centre.
 Access our referral process.

 If you're at immediate risk of losing housing or are homeless call us at 905-453-1300.